What Are Today’s VA Refinance Rates?

 To qualify for a cash-out, VA refinance loan you must provide a Certificate of Eligibility (COE) obtained from the VA.
 You’re eligible for a COE if you weren’t dishonorably discharged and you meet the minimum military service requirement, which is generally satisfied within 90 continuous days of active duty service.
 A VA streamline refinance doesn’t require the borrower to provide a COE but it’s likely you already have one since you can use this loan only when you already have an existing VA loan.

 VA cash-out refinance mortgages are available only for primary residences, so you can’t use this loan for a property you don’t live in.
 With an IRRRL, you can refinance a home loan for a property you no longer live in, but you must have previously lived in the home.

 The VA has no minimum credit score requirement for the mortgages it insures, but the lenders that provide the loans will have certain baseline standards.
 While lenders’ underwriting guidelines vary, you’ll typically need a minimum credit score of 620 or higher.
 And to qualify for the best refinance rates you’ll want a credit score of at least 740.

 When Is the Right Time To Refinance My VA Loan?

-Mortgage refinance rates have been at or near all-time lows for months.
+Mortgage refinance rates have risen slightly from their historic lows in 2020, but they’re still an excellent deal.
 So if you’re looking to secure a better rate, now could be the right time.